Past Attendee Oct 2019

 About University of Central Lancashire

 The University of Central Lancashire (UCLan) is based in Preston, in the north west of the UK.
 In addition to main city centre campus, it has facilities in Burnley, Westlakes in Cumbria and Llangollen Outdoor Centre in North Wales.
-Over 30,000 students from 100 different countries are enrolled, making it one of the largest student bodies in the country.
+24,000 students from 100 different countries are enrolled, making it one of the largest student bodies in the country.

-UCLan became the first modern university to be named in the QS World Rankings in 2010, and is currently in the top 4% of global universities.
-Over 400 undergraduate and 200 postgraduate courses are available, and the University has been a leader in developing emerging disciplines such as Fashion and Forensic Science, as well as newer additions such as Dentistry and Aerospace Engineering.
+UCLan became the first modern university to be named in the QS World Rankings, and has over 400 undergraduate and 200 postgraduate courses available.
+The University has been a leader in emerging disciplines such as Fashion and Forensic Science, as well as newer additions such as Dentistry and Aerospace Engineering.

 The University has a reputation for scientific research and utilises two observatories in the UK and one in Africa in order to conduct astrophysics research with NASA, as well as being a partner in a nanotechnology research team in China.
 UCLan maintains a strong focus on employability, ranking in the top three in the UK for the number of graduate start-up businesses, with many degree programmes developed in collaboration with and linked to industrial partners.

 About University of West London